Back to blog

 ChatGPT web UI

-Settings → Personalization → Custom Instructions.
-Two boxes:
+Go to Settings → Personalization → Custom Instructions.
+You'll see two boxes:

 Custom GPTs